totalspectrum/spin2cpp/doc/c.md

 (3) Doubles

 The `double` type is implemented as a 32 bit IEEE single precision float (the same as `float`).
-This doesn't quite meet the requirements in the C99 and later standards for the range available for double.
+This doesn't meet the requirements in the C99 and later standards for the range available for double.

-(4) Struct initialization

-Structure initialization is still incomplete and some cases will not work properly.

-## Introduction

 ## Preprocessor